 How Field Notes Help Keep Job Sites Free of Debris

-We have some incredibly sharp construction professionals as our clients at OpenSpace, and I wanted to start sharing their tips and learnings with current and future users.
-Each Power User story will be a step-by-step telling of how our most successful clients are utilizing OpenSpace features to maximize the ROI they’re getting from our 360 photo documentation technology.
+We have some incredibly sharp construction professionals as clients at OpenSpace, and we wanted to start sharing their tips and learnings with current and future users.
+Each Power User story will be a step-by-step telling of how our most successful clients are utilizing OpenSpace features to maximize the ROI they’re getting from our 360° photo documentation technology.

 This first edition comes from a Bay Area-based Senior Project Engineer who’s working on a new office for a big-name tech client.
 We affectionately refer to him as “Client 1” because of how instrumental he’s been in testing beta features and giving feedback.
 This engineer is an avid user of our Field Notes feature, which automatically maps smartphone photos and text notes created during site walks to floorplans.